Expedia Scraping with Python & Proxies: A Guide

 # print(f"Extracted: {hotel_data}")

-Finally, we can print the list of collected hotel data:
+Finally, print the collected data:

 # Inside the 'with sync_playwright() as ...' block, after the loop: